everydayadvocacy/github.io/index.md

 <main>
     <h2>Welcome</h2>
     <p>
-        This platform exists to restore fairness in a system where fear, confusion and imbalance too often rule.
+        <h1>This platform exists to restore fairness in a system where fear, confusion and imbalance too often rule.</H1>

         Everyday Advocacy is built for real people facing real pressures — from debt collection to council tax issues, housing problems, and everyday legal challenges.
     </p>